 When managing mobile workers, you can’t just stroll down to someone’s desk to share an update.
 Sharing information will require a wide array of technology — phone calls, virtual conferencing software, messaging apps, etc. Keep in mind, however, that using technology in workplace communications does not mean that one size fits all.
 Offer a variety of communication channels, whether it’s Zoom or Microsoft Teams or a messaging app and give employees options.
 Give employees an exit strategy to avoid digital overload and be strategic about how you share company information.
 Mobile workforces need technology that is easy to use and allows for real-time communication from a mobile device.

 Interested in more strategies to keep your mobile workforce productive, while freeing up time to focus on more strategic tasks?
-Learn more about Tangoe’s Managed Mobility Services (MMS) and schedule a demo.
+Schedule a demo to learn more about Tangoe’s Managed Mobility Services (MMS).